M.A. Jewish Civilizations

 The consecutive Master's degree course "Jewish Civilizations" aims to develop the ability to explore Jewish civilizations in their various manifestations through intensive language and source studies, with a focus on language and source competence in Hebrew.
 In addition, in the course of their studies in Stockholm and Heidelberg, students acquire all the necessary theoretical knowledge and methodological tools to deal with the complex forms of Jewish civilizations in the past, present and future, also in an intercultural context.

 Jewish life is not limited to religious rites, but encompasses all areas of human existence.
 The subject intersects with all areas of the humanities and beyond.
-Accordingly, the University of Jewish Studies offers several sub-subjects, ranging from the history of the Jewish people, the Bible and Talmud, philosophy, literature and linguistics to Jewish art.
+Accordingly, the School of Jewish Studies offers several sub-subjects, ranging from the history of the Jewish people, the Bible and Talmud, philosophy, literature and linguistics to Jewish art.
 In this way, Jewish Studies at the Hochschule für Jüdische Studien provides a comprehensive picture of Jewish life in Germany, Europe and the world, past and present.

 The academic degree of Master of Arts obtained on completion of the course qualifies students for further doctoral studies, but also enables them to enter the profession directly at other academic institutions and service providers such as museums, memorials, print, online and broadcast media or other institutions that require the relevant skills.